MillionConcepts/ahfe/document/bundle_documentation.md

 ### 'Bitflip' error

 All negative dT values in the Lamont data--values in which the upper thermometer of a bridge is warmer than the lower--are subject to a numerical error.
 This affects many files, but is especially significant in files subject to a great deal of diurnal variation, such as a15p1f1.
 Hills and Williams coined the term 'bitflip' to describe this error.
-Its source is not known, but is likely due to a bug in archival preparation related to conversion to exponential form Lamont.
+Its source is not known, but is likely due to a bug in archival preparation related to conversion to exponential form at Lamont.
 It is not present in the Nagihara data or in documents published by the original instrument team.

 Formally, ``bitflip(n),`` the bitflipped representation of ``n,`` can be described as such: